 Almost all of our non-Agency securities are CMBS and CMBS IO.
-Of the \$401.3 million in non-Agency CMBS as of June 30, 2014, approximately \$268.4 million is invested in mezzanine tranches on multifamily securities issued, but not guaranteed, by Freddie Mac.
+Of the \$376.0 million in non-Agency CMBS as of March 31, 2014, approximately \$264.0 million is invested in mezzanine tranches on multifamily securities issued by Freddie Mac.
 The credit characteristics of these securities are considered favorable by management because the performance of the underlying loans has been very good in large part due to the strict underwriting requirements of this program.
-The balance of non-Agency CMBS investments are generally in new issue securities issued by large financial institutions.
-See further discussion of our non-Agency CMBS under "Financial Condition" in "Management's Discussion and Analysis of Financial Condition and Results of Operations".
+For our Non-Agency CMBS IOs, which consist entirely of premium, we seek to invest in securities where we are comfortable with the credit profile of the loans underlying the security.